 You may also find that you need to educate them about your brand and messaging.
 If their content strays from your core message, it could lead to problems.

-You can use influencer marketing agencies to find them for your brand.
+You can use influencer marketing agencies to find the right nano-influencers for your brand.
 The agency will help you identify your goals and assess your needs, and then use that information to find great nano-influencers for your brand.

 They will then work with the influencers to help maximize your return on investment.

-Here are a few more factors to consider:
+No. Here are a few more factors you should consider when finding nano-influencers to partner with:

 Different influencers approach content creation differently.
 Look closely at their work to identify audio quality, visual quality, tone, substance, consistency, and category.